 When the Cubans migrated to Miami, they brought along their Cuban sabor.
 Don’t leave the 3-0-5 without trying a Cuban sandwich.
 Tampa may declare that they make better Cuban sandwiches than Miami, but don’t be fooled.
 Miami takes the crown when it comes to these babies.
-A Cuban is basically toasted Cuban bread filled with ham, roasted pork, Swiss cheese, pickles, and mustard.
+A Cuban is basically toasted Cuban bread filled with ham, roast pork, swiss cheese, pickles and mustard.
 It’s filling, and good any time of the day.
-You can get it from la ventanita at El Palacio de Los Jugos, or check out our list of restaurants with the best Cuban sandwiches.
+You can get it from la ventanita (hole in the wall) at El Palacio de Los Jugos, or check out our list of restaurants with the best Cuban sandwiches.

-There are other countless Cuban favorites, but to give the other countries a chance, we’ll just mention the picadillo.
-The dish of ground beef cooked with cherry tomatoes and paired with soupy black beans, rice, and plantains is savory and delicious.
-Have it for dinner, and you won’t be hungry until maybe the next afternoon.
+There are countless other Cuban favorites, but to give the other countries a chance, we’ll just mention the picadillo.
+The dish of ground beef cooked with cherry tomatoes and paired with soupy black beans, rice and plantains is savory and delicious.
+Have it for dinner, and you might not be hungry again until the next afternoon.

-Peruvian cuisine has recently been acclaimed for being one of the best in the world, and thankfully, there are lots of Peruvian restaurants in Miami.
-Try their ceviche de corvina; refreshing and tangy, the fish is diced into cubes, prepared with lime, and served in a bowl with corn, red onions, and sweet potato.
-Pair it with their chicha morada, a sweet non-alcoholic drink made from purple corn with cinnamon, and you’re golden!
+Peruvian cuisine has recently been acclaimed for being one of the best in the world and, thankfully, there are lots of Peruvian restaurants in Miami.
+Try their ceviche de corvina; refreshing and tangy, the fish is diced into cubes, prepared with lime and served in a bowl with corn, red onions and sweet potato.
+Pair it with their chicha morada, a sweet non-alcoholic drink made from purple corn with cinnamon, and you’re really on to a winner.
 For authentic Peruvian cuisine, go to the locals’ favorite Sabor a Peru on Biscayne Boulevard and NE 29th Street.
-The service is excellent, and the serving portions are generous.
+The service is excellent, and the portions are generous.

-Think of arepas like a thick tortilla but stuffed with cheese, chicken, beef, and other tasty ingredients.
-Somewhere between a snack and a meal, they just hit the spot.
+Think of arepas like a thick tortilla but stuffed with cheese, chicken, beef and other tasty ingredients.
+Somewhere between a snack and a meal, they’re notable in Columbian and Venezuelan cuisines and always hit the spot.
 You can get one for about $5 at La Latina in Wynwood.

-Croquetas—you really can’t leave Miami without tasting croquetas.
-Originating from Spain, it’s the Cuban way of making this breaded finger food that we crave.
+You really can’t leave Miami without tasting croquetas.
+Originating from Spain, it’s the Cuban way of making this breaded finger-food that we crave.
 They look like mozzarella sticks, but inside is smashed ham.
-You can get them at any bakery in Miami; have them with a cafecito and pastelitos of guava and cheese for the ultimate breakfast.
+You can get them at any bakery in Miami, and it’s recommended to pair them with a cafecito and pastelitos of guava and cheese for the ultimate breakfast.

-You can taste scrumptious Key lime pie pretty much anywhere these days.
-Cookie crust, Key lime custard and a dollop of whipped cream—you’re in for a treat.
-For the best Key lime pie in the city, check out this article.
+You can taste scrumptious key lime pie pretty much anywhere these days.
+Cookie crust, Key lime custard and a dollop of whipped cream mean you’re definitely in for a treat and, for the best key lime pie in the city, check out this article.